-Since the inception of Raven + Lily, the fair trade fashion brand that she founded in 2008, she has worked to create a business that could both sustain local employees and office infrastructure here in Austin, as well as create opportunity for more than 1500 women through sustainable jobs and micro loans.
+Since the inception of Raven and Lily, a woman-led, sustainable, fair-trade jewelry, and accessories brand that Kirsten founded in 2008, she has worked to create a business that could both sustain local employees and office infrastructure here in Austin, as well as create opportunity for more than 1500 women through sustainable jobs and micro loans.

 You are an incredibly successful entrepreneur and have done so not just in the fashion space which is challenging on it’s own, but in the ethical fashion space which poses even more obstacles.

 I launched Raven and Lily ten years ago as a non-profit based in LA with the goal of collaborating with many of the global NGO’s I knew that were focused on creating employment opportunities for women.
 I had been a volunteer with multiple grassroots efforts that were dedicated to empowering women, and in 2008 on a trip to India, it became clear that the trend was leaning towards education and job creation being key to poverty alleviation.

 I have learned so much in the past ten years!
 I should write a book someday to share the do’s and don’ts in creating and growing an ethical fashion business.
 The good news is that though hardly anyone had heard of the term “ethical fashion” when we launched, today the term is trending and creating a movement of change in the fashion world.
 I think that’s some pretty incredible change in ten years.

 What has Raven + Lily been able to accomplish that you never imagined when it was in its infancy?

 I come from a non-profit background as well as a design background.
-In 2011 Raven + Lily moved from a non-profit into a social business model.
+In 2011 Raven and Lily moved from a non-profit into a social business model.
 I had no idea how to start and grow a for-profit business, so its been quite the learning journey.

 I’m especially proud of our leather partnership that I started with my friend Yami in Ethiopia.
 I’m so proud of her and the significant growth and impact she has achieved on behalf of women in her country.
 I recently visited her and was just in awe of where she started in 2013 and where she is today.
-Her story is what defines success for Raven + Lily.
+Her story is what defines success for Raven and Lily.
 The bottom line has never driven me.
 I am motivated by impact and real stories of success like Yami.

 How do you know when it’s the right time to start?
 How do you know when it’s the right time to pivot or possibly close the door to a business?